ndphillips/FFTrees/README.md

 # FFTrees
-A package to create and visualize Fast and Frugal decision Trees (FFTrees)
+An R package to create and visualize fast and frugal decision trees (FFTrees)

 ### Package updates